IBM-Blockchain-Archive/marbles/tutorial_part1.md

 		var err error

 		if len(args) != 1 {
 			return nil, errors.New("Incorrect number of arguments.
-Expecting name of the var to query") }
+Expecting name of the person to query") }

 		name = args[0]
 		valAsbytes, err := stub.GetState(name)              //get the var from chaincode state if err != nil {
 			jsonResp = "{\"Error\":\"Failed to get state for " + name + "\"}"
 			return nil, errors.New(jsonResp)
 		}

 		return valAsbytes, nil                              //send it onward
 	}
 ```